Unrestricted Permutation forces Extrapolation: Variable Importance Requires at least One More Model, or There Is No Free Variable Importance: Variable Importance Alternatives

-\end{theorem} Here the addition of $o(1)$ comes from estimating coefficients with a random covariate matrix; when the importances are normalized by $n$ this becomes $o(1/n)$ and is generally small.
+\end{theorem} Here the addition of $o(1)$ comes from estimating coefficients with a random covariate matrix when permuting a feature; when the importances are normalized by $N$ this becomes $o(1/N)$ and is generally small.

-All these methods exhibit the compensation effect; reducing the importance of correlated features relative to their coefficients.
+All of these methods exhibit the compensation effect; reducing the importance of correlated features relative to their coefficients.
 Theorem \ref{thm:drop.equal} also suggests a way to correct for this effect by dividing by the appropriate quantity, if desired.
 However, these results are only exact for linear models and the most reliable diagnostic that we know of for this is to examine the effect of jointly removing or permuting pairs of features, and then re-learning.
-An extension of Theorem \ref{thm:lin} yields a joint importance of $\sum ( \beta_1 (x_{i1}-\bar{x}_1) + \beta_1 (x_{i2}-\bar{x}_2))^2$, which is not recoverable from any of univariate importance measures discussed in this paper.
+An extension of Theorem \ref{thm:lin} yields a joint importance of $\sum_{i=1}^N ( \beta_1 (x_{i1}-\bar{x}_1) + \beta_1 (x_{i2}-\bar{x}_2))^2$, which is not recoverable from any of univariate importance measures discussed in this paper.

 A further set of approaches to variable importance use the behavior of $f(\bm{x})$ close to values of $\bm{x}$ in the data.
-Saliency \citep{Simonyan2013} obtains derivatives with respect to $\bm{x}$, while LIME \citep{Ribeiro2016} approximates this and carries out some feature selection.
-These do not suffer from extrapolation, but may not provide the same global-level picture of behavior that permutation methods purport to.
-If $f(x)$ essentially encodes a threshold with a transition point that is not close to observed data, we will see low saliency at all observed points, even though there may be a large range of predictions.
+Saliency \citep{Simonyan2013} obtains derivatives with respect to $\bm{x}$, while LIME \citep{Ribeiro2016} approximates this with a LASSO method localized to the point of interest by a kernel; Shapley values can also be used for individual predictions \citep{lundberg2017unified}.
+By querying the value of $f(\bm{x})$ close to the features of interest, these should not suffer from extrapolation; although see \citet{slack2020fooling} for an example of distorting both SHAP and LIME by modifying $f(\bm{x})$ when $\bm{x}$ is not in the feature distribution.
+However, local explanations do not generally provide the same global-level picture of behavior that permutation methods purport to.
+For example, if $f(x)$ essentially encodes a threshold with a transition point that is not close to observed data, we will see low saliency at all observed points, even though there may be a large range of predictions.
+Thus, while these kinds of localized explanations may help provide insights into the features affecting particular predictions, they lack the ability to offer an overall summary of a feature's contribution to the model.